Select an OCR site

 This pack provides teacher guidance about how to introduce the topic of speech, and some activities and approaches for this topic.

-This activity focuses on using data to support an argument.
+This activity focuses on using data to support an argument or point of view in the Language Investigation.

 This pack provides teacher guidance on the delivery of Using Data to Support an Argument topic.